DelphinusLab/zkwasm-book/c4_cloud/c1_typescript.md

-# typescript sdk for connecting with ZKWASM cloud.
+# Typescript SDK for connecting with ZKWASM cloud.

 ## Introduction
 zkWasm-service-helper(https://github.com/DelphinusLab/zkWasm-service-helper) is a typscript library to help communicate with zkwasm cloud service.
-It provides common APIS for ZKWASM application developers to use the cloud proving service to generate ZK proofs for WASM using ZKWASM virtual machine.
+It provides common APIS for ZKWASM application developers to use the cloud proving service to generate ZKWASM proofs.

 ## How to use it